Which seed variety to buy – these have worked for me, over several seasons.

 Timperley Early keeps producing lovely red stalks by late winter and throughout spring, my crowns are now sixteen years old and doing well.
 Gardening Which? in 2013 trialled many varieties and found The Sutton to have best flavour.

 Produces well through winter, good flavour but small leaves in winter (as all salad leaves, because of low light levels mostly).
-Best sown early August for autumn abundance, and I find that standard salad rocket is good.
+Best sown early August for autumn abundance, and I find that standard salad rocket is good, especially the selection from Bingenheim.

 Sweet Nugget F1 has been around a while, always matures nicely and I find it sweeter then older varieties, also it retains sweetness after picking.
-DT Brown have just bred earlier maturing F1 varieites, available in 2014, called ACX SS7403RY and ACX SS7078Y, which look promising.
-For open pollinated we were impressed by Bingenheim’s sweetcorn, I sowed some of their early, mid and late varieties for a long period of cropping in 2015.
-They are on page 63 if you can get this up.
+For open pollinated we are impressed by Bingenheim’s sweetcorn, I sowed some of their early, mid and late varieties for a long period of cropping in 2015.
+Tramunt the late variety has performed best of the three.

 Also Tromba d’Albenga from Seeds of Italy.
 They happily ramble amongst climbing beans and sweetcorn or fruit bushes.